 - Hotkey: The keyboard key that, when pressed twice quickly, activates the OSUI.
 The alternatives are Scroll Lock (the default), Caps Lock, Num Lock, the LEFT ALT key, and the LEFT SHIFT key.
 Use any of the arrow keys to switch between the choices.
 You cannot select the key currently being used as the Previous Channel Key (see below). - Display Position: This position indicates where the OSUI menus and ID Display appear on your monitor.
 Move the highlight to "Menu" (for the OSUI) or "ID" (for the ID Display) and press Enter to highlight it, then use the ↑, ↓, ←, and → keys to move the chosen window as desired.
 When finished, press Enter to save the change. - Previous Channel Key: The keyboard key that, when pressed twice quickly, causes Paragon II to return to the previously selected channel port (provided that that channel port is still available) without going through the OSUI.
 The alternatives are the LEFT ALT key, the LEFT SHIFT key, Caps Lock, Num Lock (the default), Scroll Lock, and None (no Previous Channel Key; function disabled).
 Use any of the arrow keys to switch between the choices, but you cannot select the key currently being used as the Hotkey (see above). - UpDnChnI: The keyboard key that, when pressed twice quickly and followed by the ↑ or ↓ key within one second, causes Paragon II to switch to the previous or next channel port (provided that that channel port is still available) without going through the OSUI.
 The alternatives are the LEFT ALT key, the LEFT SHIFT key, Caps Lock, Num Lock, Scroll Lock, and None (function disabled; the default).
 Use any of the arrow keys to switch between the choices, but you cannot select the key currently being used as the Hotkey or Previous Channel Key (see above).
-For more information, see Switching between Previous and Next Channels (on page 73) earlier in this chapter. - Local PC: Use any of the arrow keys to toggle Local PC Mode On or Off (the default) for the attached user station.
-Turn PC Mode "On" only if you have used a Z-CIM to attach a local PC between the user station and the Paragon switch.
+For more information, see Switching between Previous and Next Channels (on page 74) earlier in this chapter. - Local PC: This feature is no longer supported by the Paragon II so simply leave it at Off (the default) for the attached user station.